 From Eviction to Expulsion: City-state and Nation-state

 Contrary to racist conceptions of the ‘Asian invasion,’ immigration to Vancouver increasingly represents the net-sum-zero of economic emigration, marked by deportation, eviction and failed attempts at permanent residence.
 A recent study estimates that up to 40% of post-1998 immigrants from Hong-Kong have already left Canada.
 Another study by Shibao Guo and Don J. DeVoretz forecasts a high likelihood for the “continued large-scale emigration of post-1998 Chinese immigrant arrivals [from Vancouver].”
-Guo and DeVoretz find an increase in the number of Chinese immigrants living in gentrifying Vancouver who are forced to leave Canada due to low incomes, poor employment, devalued labour-market credentials and generally “dire economic circumstances.”
-To be forced out of the home is to be repelled not merely from the city but from the nation-state.
+Guo and DeVoretz find an increase in the number of Chinese immigrants living in rapidly-gentrifying Vancouver who are forced to leave Canada due to low incomes, poor employment, devalued labour-market credentials, and generally “dire economic circumstances.”
+To be evicted or forced out of the home in Vancouver is to be repelled not merely from the city but from the nation itself.

 Notions of an “invasion” should be radically replaced with an actual analysis of the exploitation in Vancouver’s revolving door of cheap, excluded labour.
-Like London, the intensification of precarious immigration and the heightened circulation of immigrant workers serves the rapid turnover of the world class city and its built environment.
-The global real-estate industry is inseparable from the global economy more generally.
-In the same way that cheap labour in China facilitates the 21st century conveyer belt for the production of consumer goods, “cheap Chinese” and other immigrants living in cities like London and Vancouver do the same for the local real-estate economy, where minimum-wage labourers put the vast majority of their wages into rent.
-In short, they are what Michael Geller transparently calls “mortgage helpers.”
+As in global capitalist cities like London, the intensification of precarious immigration and the heightened circulation of immigrant workers serves the rapid turnover of the built environment.
+Here the global real-estate industry is inseparable from the global economy more generally: in the same way that cheap labour in China facilitates the 21st century conveyer belt for the production of consumer goods, “cheap Chinese” and other immigrants living in Vancouver do the same for the local real-estate economy.
+Today’s minimum-wage labourers put the vast majority of their wages into rent.
+They are what Michael Geller transparently calls “mortgage helpers.”
+It is increasingly apparent but rarely acknowledged that exploited immigrant renters uphold the local economy from below, including its homeownership market.

-We should focus on deepening levels of poverty and neighborhood displacement to grasp why Chinese migrants today refer to Vancouver as shangshanxiaxiang: a temporary work camp.
+The focus on deepening levels of poverty and neighborhood displacement helps us understand why Chinese migrants today refer to Vancouver as shangshanxiaxiang: a temporary work camp.
 The latter term appeared often in research by Sin Yih Teo, who interviewed a large random sample of Chinese immigrants in Vancouver.
-Starkly, shangshanxiaxiang refers in desperation to rural “labour and reform” camps set up by the Chinese government during the Cultural Revolution.
-Despite our lack of revolutionary terror, the comparison to a totalitarian moment in history is not entirely a stretch: even if they have permanent resident status, immigrants cannot vote in Vancouver municipal elections.
+Although the parallel may be misplaced, shangshanxiaxiang refers to the rural “labour and reform” camps set up by the Chinese government during the Cultural Revolution.
+It should added that, even if they have permanent resident status, immigrants cannot vote in Vancouver’s municipal elections.

 While the mythologies of “the Chinese” have already been questioned in studies by Ley and others, Teo’s study goes further in giving voice to Chinese immigrants and their lived experience in a so-called world class city.
 As mentioned, Vancouverites living in poverty are mostly people of color, more than half of them are from China (51%).
 In sharp contrast to the notion that Vancouver’s Chinese immigrants – most commonly referred to in white culture as “the Chinese” – are here to purchase prime real estate, almost all of the immigrants interviewed by Teo have undergone a decline in living standards since moving to Vancouver.
 In addition to shangshanxiaxiang, it was common for Chinese immigrants to refer to their experience in Vancouver as yiminjian (“immigrant prison”).
-What comes after yiminjian– i.e. emigration – casts precious light on the obvious but little-reported fact that the gentrification of low-income areas is evicting people not only from Vancouver but from Canada.
+What comes after yiminjian – i.e. emigration or out-migration – casts precious light on the obvious but little-reported fact that evictions in low-income areas are pushing people not only out of Vancouver but also from Canada.

 Yiminjian: From Permanent Residency to Temporary Foreign Worker